liyansong2018/awesome-cybersecurity/README.md

 ## Other

 - [Awesome-Security-Gists](https://github.com/Hack-with-Github/Awesome-Security-Gists) - A collection of various GitHub gists for hackers, pentesters and security researchers.
-- [awesome-api-security](https://github.com/arainho/awesome-api-security) - A collection of awesome API Security tools and resources.
-The focus goes to open-source tools and resources that benefit all the community.
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!
 - [awesome-zero-trust](https://github.com/pomerium/awesome-zero-trust) - A curated collection of awesome resources for the zero-trust security model.
-- [Awesome-SOAR](https://github.com/correlatedsecurity/Awesome-SOAR) - A curated Cyber "Security Orchestration, Automation and Response (SOAR)" awesome list.
-- [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
-- [awesome-ctf](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and softwares.